rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 >**Example:**
 ><CITE>Cornelius Janssen van Ceulen is no longer thought to be the original artist</CITE>
->>(*Comment*: Still image resource.
-Statement of responsibility reads "R. Cooper sculpt. ; from a print by Earlom, engraved from an original painting by Cornelius Jansen")
+>>(*Comment*: Statement of responsibility reads "R. Cooper sculpt. ; from a print by Earlom, engraved from an original painting by Cornelius Jansen")
 >>**(*Ingest comment*: example needs review)**

 <a name="2.29.33.3">2.29.33.3</a> False attributions appearing in the reference sources or in library catalogs may also be noted, along with the authority for the false attribution and the authority for questioning it, if considered important.